pwscup/pwssite/2022/markdown/index_e.md

 </div>

 ## What's new
+- July 26th, 2022: Updated Registration for Participation, Paper Submission, and Paper Awards sections.
 - July 22nd, 2022: PWS Cup 2022 entry started.
 Please check [PWS Cup 2022 page](./cup22_e.html).
 - June 30th, 2022: Opened this page.

 ## Events
-- A PWS session is going to held on **July 20th, 2022** at Security Summer Summit(SSS) 2022.
+- A PWS session is going to be held on **July 20th, 2022** at Security Summer Summit(SSS) 2022.
 Please refer to [this website(Japanese)](https://www.ipsj.or.jp/kenkyukai/event/csec98spt48.html) for more details.

 ## About PWS (Privacy Workshop)
 ### Overview